Davinci-Vision/davinci_coin/README.md

 In addition, plasma technology that utilizes subchains to minimize the recordings stored in the main chain is expected to be 100 times faster, raising Etherium's operating speed by 10,000 times faster than it is now.

 The problem is the forgery and falsification of data.
-Vitalic likened Sharding to an island.A new algorithm is required for each of these islands to be compatible.
+Vitalic likened Sharding to an island.
+A new algorithm is required for each of these islands to be compatible.

 ##### DAI makes a secure block chain

 Block chain is not a complete system.
-It can be vulnerable to attack at any time.On May 15, 2018, Monaco attacked an attack called Block Withholding Attack (BWA).
+It can be vulnerable to attack at any time.
+On May 15, 2018, Monaco attacked an attack called Block Withholding Attack (BWA).
 What is BWA?
 Blocks are generated by mining to find the computed value.
 Normally, miners declare on the network as soon as they find a block.
 The first person who finds it is given a coin as a payoff.

 However, if the hash power (computation speed) is high, the block that has already been found may not be declared intentionally.
 It is then possible to mine the next block without informing the network